theslimdude/ccgc5501-bigiamchallenge-writeup/challenge10.md

 **Challenge Statement**

-The main goal of this challenge was to retrieve a secret from AWS Systems Manager (SSM) by assuming an IAM role with the right permissions.
-It focused on understanding AWS IAM roles, trust policies, and how to access protected secrets
+The objective of this challenge was to access a secret stored in AWS Systems Manager (SSM) by assuming a specific IAM role that had the required permissions.
+The challenge tested understanding of IAM roles, trust relationships, and how to securely access secrets using the AWS CLI.

 **Short analysis**

-This challenge focused on working with IAM roles, permissions, and AWS CLI.
-The goal was to assume the "Alexander-Arnold" IAM role using a non-root user.
-I reviewed the role’s policies, updated its trust relationship to allow access, and then used the role to retrieve a secret from AWS Systems Manager (SSM).
-Once the role was assumed, I had the necessary permissions to access the secret and complete the challenge.
+This task involved IAM role assumption, policy inspection, and secret retrieval.
+The key requirement was to assume the "Alexander-Arnold" IAM role using a non-root IAM user.
+Initially, the user lacked the necessary permissions due to a restrictive trust policy.
+After updating the trust relationship to grant access, I was able to assume the role and retrieve the secret from AWS SSM.

-**Key Tasks**:

-Role Assumption: The non-root user initially lacked permission to assume the role.

-Policy Update: I modified the trust policy to allow the non-root user access.

-Secret Retrieval: Used AWS CLI to fetch the secret from AWS SSM.

 **Steps Taken to Solve the Challenge**

-**Steps-1** - I first tried to assume the "Alexander-Arnold" role using the AWS CLI with the following command:
+**Steps-1** - I attempted to assume the role "Alexander-Arnold" using the AWS CLI with the following command:

   aws sts assume-role --role-arn arn:aws:iam::307946660251:role/Alexander-Arnold --role-session-name Alexander-Arnold

-But this attempt failed because the non-root user did not have the required permissions to assume the role.
+This failed because the user didn’t have permission to assume the role.

-**Steps-2** - Modified the Trust Relationship
+**Steps-2** - I identified the issue in the trust relationship of the role and updated it to include the non-root user as a valid principal.

-**Steps-3** - Assumed Role Access: After updating the trust policy, I successfully assumed the "Alexander-Arnold" role by executing the command:
+**Steps-3** - After updating the trust policy, I retried the assume-role command and successfully received temporary credentials.

   aws sts assume-role --role-arn arn:aws:iam::307946660251:role/Alexander-Arnold --role-session-name Alexander-Arnold

 This gave temporary security credentials.

-**Steps-4** - Secret Retrieval: With the correct permissions in place, I used the AWS CLI to retrieve the secret stored in AWS Systems Manager (SSM) by running:
+**Steps-4** - Using the assumed role credentials, I ran:

  aws secretsmanager get-secret-value --secret-id DomainAdministrator-Credentials --region us-west-2 --profile assumed-role

 This returned the secret:
     FLAG{backwards::IfYouFindSomethingInterstingFindWhoHasAccessToIt}

-**Steps-5** - I reviewed the permissions linked to the "Alexander-Arnold" role and confirmed that it had the necessary access to retrieve the secret.
-The attached policies were properly configured and matched the challenge requirements.
+**Steps-5** - I also reviewed the attached IAM policies for the role to confirm it had the necessary permissions for Secrets Manager access.

 **Reflection**

-In this challenge, my goal was to assume the "Alexander-Arnold" IAM role and retrieve a secret from AWS Systems Manager (SSM).
-I followed a structured approach using AWS CLI to analyze permissions, understand the role configuration, and access the required secret.

-The main obstacle was the trust policy of the IAM role, which initially did not allow the non-root user to assume it.
-I overcame this by updating the trust policy to include the non-root user as a valid principal.
-This change allowed me to assume the role successfully and retrieve the flag using AWS CLI.
+This challenge highlighted the importance of understanding how IAM trust relationships work.
+The main blocker was the trust policy, which didn’t initially allow the user to assume the role.
+Identifying and correcting that issue was the key to progressing.
+Once that was resolved, the rest of the process—assuming the role and retrieving the secret—went smoothly using standard AWS CLI commands.
+The experience reinforced how crucial trust policies are in controlling access to sensitive resources in AWS.

-The key breakthrough came when I identified that the trust relationship was the issue and made the necessary policy change.